tldr-pages/tldr/pages/common/poetry.md

 `poetry add {{dependency}}`

-- Install the project dependencies:
+- Install the project dependencies using the `pyproject.toml` in the current directory:

 `poetry install`